SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

                                    )

 Importantly, all the result and intermediate computation can be saved into a folder for further loading and checking.
-The folder will contain the motion vector itself of course but also detected peaks, peak location, ...
+The folder will contain the motion vector itself of course but also detected peaks, peak location, and more.

 .. code-block:: python